AdaCore/spark2014/docs/lrm/source/introduction.rst

 Proving properties of a tested subprogram
 #########################################

-A tested subprogram which is in SPARK may have proerties, such as the absence of run-time exceptions proven even though the full functionality of the subprogram is tested rather than proven.
+A tested subprogram which is in SPARK may have properties, such as the absence of run-time exceptions proven even though the full functionality of the subprogram is tested rather than proven.
 The extent to which proof is performed is controlled using pragma Assume (see :ref:`pragma_assume`).

-To perform proof of absencce of run-time exceptions but not the postcondition of a subprogram a pragma Assume stating the postcondition is placed immediately prior to each exit point from the subprogram (each return statement or the end of the body).
+To perform proof of absence of run-time exceptions but not the postcondition of a subprogram a pragma Assume stating the postcondition is placed immediately prior to each exit point from the subprogram (each return statement or the end of the body).
 Parts of